-Mounties may have broken law during N.B. anti-fracking protests, says watchdog | CBC News
+RCMP watchdog raises concerns over how Mounties surveil protesters | CBC News

 "The members were not responding to an emergency, nor did they have judicial authorization to do so."

-The commission also felt that the practice of searching people entering the campsite was inconsistent with their right to be secure against unreasonable search and seizure.
+The commission also concluded that the practice of searching people entering the campsite was not consistent with their right to be secure against unreasonable search and seizure.

-Given those findings, the commission said Mounties involved in these types of public order policing operations should be given a review of the laws and policy around search and seizures, including warrant requirements.
+Given those findings, the commission said Mounties involved in such public order policing operations should undergo a refresher on the laws and policy on search and seizure, including warrant requirements.

 RCMP Commissioner Brenda Lucki disagreed.

-When it comes to stop checks and roadblocks, she argued from her review of the evidence, there was nothing to conclude that the sole purpose of the stops was intelligence gathering, and said there weren't enough facts or context upon which to come to those conclusions.
-She also noted that some of the video evidence showed only snippets and not the full interactions.
+She argued that, according to her reading of the evidence, there was nothing to conclude that the sole purpose of the stop checks was intelligence gathering and said there weren't enough facts or context to form those conclusions.
+She also noted that some of the video evidence showed only snippets and not the entire interactions.

+"In determining whether the search of the vehicles entering the campsite was reasonable, I must consider all the circumstances, specifically in this case the environment in which the searches were conducted," said Lucki.

+"Obviously, the anti-shale gas protests at times created an extremely hostile environment."

-However, she wrote in her 19-page response that while she disagrees with the recommendation, she agreed to provide members a review of the law "as a best practice going forward."
+Lucki wrote in her 19-page response, however, that while she disagrees with the recommendation, she offer a review of the relevant laws to RCMP officers "as a best practice going forward."

 Intelligence gathering online questioned